-4) high blood cholesterol; and/or 5) being overweight/obese.
-Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size.
-"Low Income" includes households with incomes below 199% of the federal poverty level, and "Mid/High Income" includes households with incomes at 200% or more of the federal poverty level
+Hispanics can be of any race.
+Other race categories are non-Hispanic categorizations (e.g., "White" reflects non-Hispanic Walter espondents).
+Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their households size.
+"Low Income 'includes households with incomes up to 199% of the federal poverty level; and "Mid/High Income" includes households with incomes at 200% or more of the federal poverty